Coronavirus – absence, self-isolation and pay

 It may be possible in those circumstances, depending on the nature of the role, for the employee to work from home.
 If that is the case, the employee will be entitled to be paid in full.
 If remote working is not possible, our view is that employees will be entitled to be paid their full pay because the employee is capable of working but is being instructed not to do so by their employer.
 An employee in those circumstances would not be entitled to SSP, because they are not unfit to work and they are not deemed incapable of work (see below).

 However, employers may be considering the alternative of laying off employees or making them redundant.
 In those circumstances, the Coronavirus Job Retention Scheme may still offer some help to employers.
-Further details of the original furlough scheme can be found here and details of the new flexible furlough provisions from 1 July 2020 can be found here.
-The Job Retention Scheme will end on 31 October 2020.
-It will be replaced by the new Job Support Scheme, details of which can be found here.
+Further details of the extended flexible furlough provisions can be found here.
+The Job Retention Scheme will end on 30 April 2021.

 What if an employee does not want to come to work due to fears of catching COVID-19?